Kansas men’s divorce attorneys provide answers to frequently asked questions with regards to divorce in Kansas and Kansas divorce laws.

 Service can be made by the sheriff, private process server, via certified mail, or by publication if no other method of service can be achieved.

 How is a divorce in Kansas granted?
-Will I have to go to court?

 A divorce is granted by a judge signing a Decree of Divorce and filing the decree with the court.
 Whether you will have to actually appear in court depends on whether there are contested issues and whether the parties are represented by counsel.